 The age of cashless transactions is upon us.
 Today you can buy goods and pay for services, transfer money without having to hold physical cash thanks to Mobile mobile.
 While this brings in the much needed convenience, it also introduces loopholes that cyber criminals can take advantage of to defraud the uninitiated users.

 Lets take an example of how people are defrauded.

-Someone sends you money to your mobile phone.
+Someone sends you money to your mobile phone with their bank identifier code and pass code for the transfer.
 They call you and claim it was a mistake.
 They then request you to send them less amount than what they “mistakenly” sent you.
 Out of kindness and empathy, you unsuspectingly and quickly refund the person from your account without making any due diligence to verify if the claim is true or not.
 A number of people are reported to have been defrauded just like that.

 Should you receive a call with such a claim, don’t be in a hurry to refund the alleged money.
 Double check your account balance before you think about refunding the alleged money.
 If your account balance is more than the previous one and no one you know has sent you money, then the person has genuinely send money to the wrong number.
 However, if your account balance hasn’t changed, then this is someone trying to fraud you.
 Besides, if someone sends money to the wrong number, they should first contact customer care to reverse the transaction, not the recipient.

 You can instruct the alleging person to call their provider’s customer care to block the transaction if they genuinely sent money to the wrong number.

 Below are the 3 other common scenarios of mobile money fraud;

 1. The most common is the one where defrauders call with a cunning message such as “you have won 5M in our promotion (purportedly an MTN promotion), please send us some airtime of worth XXX UGX to process your prize”.